-UK registered organisations can apply for a share of up to £2.5 million to work on agri-tech and food chain innovations with partners in eligible African countries.
-There are 3 strands being run in parallel
+UK registered organisations can apply for funding to work on agri-tech and food chain innovations with partners in eligible African countries.

 Projects must result in more use of innovations by farmers and food systems organisations, such as manufacturers, processors, retailers, distributors and wholesalers.
 There are many opportunities and challenges for food systems, as described by the Global Panel on Agriculture and Food Systems for Nutrition.
 Proposals must show the potential to have a positive impact on poverty through the uptake of agricultural and food systems technology and innovation.
 A portfolio of projects will be funded.